-Benefits You Can Get Through Your Business in 2024 (U.S.)
+Benefits You Can Get Through Your Business in 2026 (U.S.)

 But there are plenty of benefits when you own a business- including health insurance and retirement - they’re just phrased a little differently.
 Below are top benefits you often receive at a job that you can also get through your business.

-Okay, before we dive in on all of this, I have to share that everything we’re about to cover I have learned from experience.
+Please note: Everything we’re about to cover I have learned from experience.
 I am not an attorney or a certified public accountant.
 The information I’m about to share is meant to guide you and I highly recommend reaching out to an attorney, certified public accountant, or business advisor to help advise you on your specific journey.

 Retirement